deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the results of supervised fine-tuning (SFT) experiments on various datasets using different combinations of direct and chain-of-thought (CoT) training data.
+> The table presents the results of supervised fine-tuning experiments on various vision-language models, comparing different data compositions (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) and their impact on model performance across both direct prediction and chain-of-thought prompting.

 {{< table-caption >}}